-Hello and welcome to the president’s page on the Conwy Valley Rotary Club’s website.
+Hello and welcome to the webmaster’s page on the Conwy Valley Rotary Club’s website.

-If you live or work in the Conwy Valley you may well have seen some of our more public activities such as the Llanrwst Gala, the duck race in Betws y Coed, the Llanrwst Fireworks or even been visited by Santa on his sleigh in the villages in the valley (we don’t visit Llanrwst with the sleigh).
+If you live or work in the Conwy Valley you may well have seen some of our more public activities such as the Llanrwst Gala, the duck race in Betws y Coed, the Llanrwst Fireworks or even been visited by Santa on his sleigh in Llanrwst and the villages in the valley.

 But, are you aware of some of the other things that we do in the community?
-For example, did you know that we organise a senior citizens Christmas concert each year.
-Did you know that we provide prizes for the highest achievers at GCSE level at Dyffrn Conwy secondary school or prizes for 100% attendance at Ysgol Bro Gwydir?
-Then there’s the help we give students at Dyffrn Conwy with mock interviews to prepare them for their first job interview and the funds we provide to send 2 or 3 students on an outwards bound leadership course called RYLA each summer.
-We have even started a project locally to provide dictionaries to children that are leaving primary school – at the moment we are trialing this but hope to roll it out to every school in the valley.
+For example, did you know that we organise a senior citizens’ Christmas concert each year?
+Did you know that we provide prizes for the highest achievers at GCSE level at Dyffryn Conwy secondary school or prizes for 100% attendance at Ysgol Bro Gwydir?
+Then there’s the help we give students at Dyffryn Conwy with mock interviews to prepare them for their first job interview and the funds we provide to send 2 or 3 students on an outwards bound leadership course called RYLA each summer.
+We have even started a project locally to provide dictionaries to children that are leaving primary school – at the moment we are trialling this but hope to roll it out to every school in the valley.

-The great thing about being a member of a Rotary club is the fun that we have doing all this, yes it’s a nice feeling to know that you are helping others but somehow it never seems to be a chore.
+The great thing about being a member of a Rotary club is that we are not only helping the local community but are having fun while we are doing it.
+Yes it can mean hours walking the streets, or standing at the Gala or Fireworks (and setting up hours before anyone gets there and staying well after everyone else has gone), but it’s a nice feeling to know that you are helping others and somehow it never seems to be a chore.

-If you are even vaguely interesting in finding out more about what we do please take a look at the rest of this site and then talk to a member – if you don’t know who we are, but are in Llanrwst, there are several of us based in the town, for example you can call into the Crafty Kitten in Ancaster Square and ask for me (John) – I’ll be more than happy to chat to you and give you more information.
+If you are even vaguely interested in finding out more about what we do please take a look at the rest of this site and then talk to a member – if you don’t know who we are, but are in Llanrwst, there are several of us based in the town.
 Failing that you can contact us via the website or via our Facebook page or Twitter feed.